Genivia/ugrep/README.md

            --exclude-fs=MOUNTS
                   Exclude file systems specified by MOUNTS from recursive searches.
                   MOUNTS is a comma-separated list of mount points or pathnames to directories.
+When MOUNTS is not specified, only descends into the file systems associated with the specified file and directory search targets, i.e. excludes all other file systems.
 Note that --exclude-fs=MOUNTS take priority over --include-fs=MOUNTS.
+This
-This option may be repeated.
+                  option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated by